kashishg0004/Offline-Digit-Recognition-System/README.md

 Contributions to this project are welcome.
 If you want to make improvements or add new features, feel free to create a pull request.

 ## About
-Developed by Abhishek.
+Developed by Kashish.

 ## Support or Contact
-If you have any questions or need assistance, please contact [abhishekr2206@gmail.com].
+If you have any questions or need assistance, please contact [kashishg0004@gmail.com].